TiokengSamuel/Data-structures-in-c/README.md

 # Data-structures-in-c
-This is the code for a university course
+This is a program which
+By
+# Tiokeng Samuel Edward